premalatha-17/CertificateGenerator/README.md

 **CertiGen** is a web application for generating, verifying, and exporting certificates.
 Designed for educational institutes, it allows admins to create unique certificates for students and provides public verification online.

----

-## Features
+Features

-- **Admin-side Generation**
-  - Generate unique certificates for students
-  - Optional remarks and date of issue
-  - Preview certificate before saving

-- **Public Verification**
-  - Anyone can verify a certificate by ID
-  - Shows student name, course, date, and remarks
+1)Generate Certificates: Create certificates with custom details like name, course, date, and unique ID.

-- **Export / Backup**
-  - Admins can export all certificates as JSON
+2)Verify Certificates: Validate certificates using a unique Certificate ID.

+3)Secure Access: Optional admin login to manage certificate generation.

-  - Download certificate as PDF
+4)Export Options: Download generated certificates in PDF format.

-- **Secure Admin Access**
-  - Login system with admin credentials
-  - Unlock certificate generation with passphrase

----
+5)Responsive UI: Works across desktop and mobile devices.

-## Technologies Used
+Technologies Used

-- **Frontend:** HTML, CSS, JavaScript
+1)Frontend: HTML, CSS, JavaScript

-- **PDF Export:** jsPDF, html2canvas
-- **Backend (optional):** Spring Boot, Java,  MySQL
-- **Hosting:** GitHub Pages (frontend)
+2)Backend: Java, Spring Boot

+3)Database: MySQL

+4)Others: REST APIs for communication between frontend and backend